Federated Learning in the Presence of Adversarial Client Unavailability: Algorithms and convergence guarantees

-The condition is commonly adopted in the analysis of proximal gradient descent \cite{li2020federated}.
-It ensures that, using a sufficiently small $\eta_t$, the objective function in FedProx is strongly convex, and hence the solution is unique and can be efficiently found.
+\end{assumption} The conditions are commonly used in the convergence analysis of federated learning algorithms (see e.g.~\cite{li2020federated,yuan2022}).
+Define $L\triangleq \max_{i\in[M]}L_i$.
+Eq.~\eqref{eq:fedprox-assumption} ensures that, using a sufficiently small $\eta_t$, the local proximal program~\prettyref{eq:FedProx_proximal} in FedProx is strongly convex, and hence the solution can be efficiently computed.
+Nevertheless, the local objective functions $\ell_{i,t}$ and $F_i$ may still be non-convex.